 Norway's largest airport

-The airport, still referred to as its previous name Gardermoen by many locals and flight crew, is Norway’s largest, and getting bigger all the time.
+The airport, still referred to as its previous name Gardermoen by many locals and flight crew, is Norway’s largest, and it's getting bigger all the time.

 A major expansion began in 2009 and was finally completed in 2017.
 Its main feature is the new pier (gates C & D) built from curved laminated timber beams and cladded with oak, significantly expanding the number of gates available for both domestic and international departures, along with retail space.